 About the Firm

-Mantese Honigman, PC has established a national reputation since 1994 as a leader in complex commercial and business matters, recovering hundreds of millions of dollars for our clients, and defending other clients against baseless suits.
-With offices in Michigan, Manhattan, and Missouri, MH wins high-stakes cases across the country.
-MH routinely achieves more million and multi-million dollar business law recoveries in the State of Michigan than any other firm.
+Mantese Honigman, PC has established a national reputation as a leader in complex business and real estate matters, including shareholder/LLC member disputes, corporate fiduciary litigation, and contract disputes.
+With offices in Michigan, Manhattan, and Missouri, Mantese Honigman, PC wins high-stakes cases across the country.

 A Team Defined by Excellence